-A gram is defined as “metric unit of mass equal to one-thousandth of a kilogram.”
-A gram is a small unit of measurement, which makes it a solid choice for cannabis consumers who don’t want to purchase weed in small amounts.
+A gram is a metric unit of mass equal to one-thousandth of a kilogram.
+A gram is a small unit of measurement, which makes it a solid choice for cannabis consumers who want to purchase weed in small amounts.
 For example, if they're looking to try a new strain or don't consume cannabis frequently.

-The rest of the units of measurement for cannabis have to do with ounces — either in full or a fraction.
+The rest of the units of measurement for cannabis have to do with ounces — either in full or in fractions.

-An eighth is an eighth of an ounce — or 3 1/2 grams of weed.
-The eighth is one of the most popular, if not the most popular, weight to sell cannabis.
-For many people, an eighth of weed is the perfect amount; it's enough to feel like you have plenty of weed at your disposal, but not so much that you feel like you have too much weed and not enough time to consume it.
+An eighth is an eighth of an ounce, or 3 .5 grams of weed.
+The eighth is one of the most popular weed quantities.
+For many people, an eighth of weed is the perfect amount; it's enough to feel like you have plenty of weed at your disposal, but not so much that you feel like you have to rush and consume it before it ages.

-The next unit of measurement is a quarter.
-A quarter refers to a quarter of an ounce, and it weighs approximately 7 grams.
-Technically, a quarter weighs 7.0874 grams, but the industry standard is to round down to the nearest gram.
+The next unit of measurement is a quarter of weed.
+A quarter of weed refers to a quarter of an ounce, and it weighs approximately 7 grams.
+Technically, a quarter of weed weighs 7.0874 grams, but the industry standard is to round down to the nearest gram.

-A half is a half-ounce of weed, which weighs 14 grams.
+A half is a shorthand term for a half-ounce of weed, which weighs 14 grams.

-When you’re purchasing weed in a dispensary, typically, the highest volume you can buy at any one time caps out at an ounce.
+One ounce of weed should technically contain 28.3 grams, but for the sake of simplicity, most round down to 28 grams.
+When buying weed at a dispensary, a full ounce is also typically the largest amount you can buy at a time due to possession laws.
 But people who work within the cannabis industry, such as buyers and dispensary owners, can buy in larger quantities — including pounds and kilograms.
-One pound is made up of 16 ounces — which weighs in at a truly impressive 448 grams.

-Here's a quick reference chart of how weed is measured — and how much each measurement weighs in grams:
+Here's a quick reference chart of how weed is measured and each weed measurement's equivalent in grams: